 ABOUT THE AUTHOR (the links below lead to David's website)

-Described by the Washington Post as “a model of style and charm, and an irresistible performer,” tenor David Gordon has forged a international classical music career as singer, author, lecturer, teacher, and recording artist.
+Described by the Washington Post as "a model of style and charm, and an irresistible performer," tenor David Gordon has forged an international classical music career as singer, author, lecturer, teacher, and recording artist.

-In a wide range of other repertoire David has appeared as tenor soloist with virtually every major North American symphony and opera company, and with prestigious orchestras, operas, and music festivals on four continents.
+In a wide range of repertoire David has appeared as tenor soloist with virtually every major North American symphony and opera company, and with prestigious orchestras, operas, and music festivals on four continents.
 He can be heard on 15 CDs for Decca, London, RCA, Telarc, and other major labels.